FREE SHIPPING From 49PLN

 Cannabigerol (CBG) is another non-psychoactive phytonutrient found in hemp.
 This unique compound plays a central role in the development of CBD and other known cannabinoids.

-CBG is often called the "mother of cannabinoids" because it is the first phytonutrient synthesized from hemp to convert into other plant-derived cannabinoids.
+CBG is often referred to as the "mother of cannabinoids" because it is the first phytonutrient synthesized from hemp to convert into other plant-derived cannabinoids.

-This compound begins as a 2-carboxylic acid called cannabigeroolic acid (CBGA).
-As cannabis matures, this ingredient begins to transform into three others: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), and cannabichromenic acid (CBCA).
+This compound begins as a 2-carboxylic acid called cannabigerolic acid (CBGA).
+As cannabis matures, this compound begins to transform into three others: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA) and cannabichromenoic acid (CBCA).

 After conversion, only a small amount of CBGA remains - less than one percent.
-And when hemp begins the decarboxylation process, all of these compounds lose their carboxyl group and become the cannabinoids we commonly know, including THC, CBD, CBC, and CBG.
+And when cannabis begins the decarboxylation process, all of these compounds lose their carboxyl group and become the cannabinoids we commonly know, including THC, CBD, CBC and CBG.

-Because a mature hemp plant contains small amounts of CBG, it requires much more effort to extract compared to CBD.
-Growers would have to either harvest the hemp before it is fully ripe or grow enough plants to obtain a significant amount of CBG during the extraction process.
+Since the mature hemp plant contains small amounts of CBG, its extraction requires much more effort compared to CBD.
+Growers would either have to harvest the hemp before it is fully mature, or grow enough plants to obtain a significant amount of CBG during the extraction process.

 Due to the lower availability of CBG, research on this particular cannabinoid is limited.
-However, like CBD, CBG also works by binding to the receptors of the endocannabinoid system.
+However, like CBD, CBG also works by binding to receptors in the endocannabinoid system.
 Unlike CBD, CBG can bind to both CB1 and CB2 receptors, not just one of them.

-Both CBG and CBD are non-psychoactive cannabinoids found in the hemp plant (Cannabis sativa), but they also have unique properties and differ in their chemical properties:
+Both CBG and CBD are non-psychoactive cannabinoids found in hemp sativa (Cannabis sativa), but they also have unique properties and differ in their chemical properties:

 Property CBG CBD